vinaya-class/vinaya-class.github.io/src/13-money.md

 ## NP 20, Trade

 Exchange of items with lay people or members of other sects.

+Giving gifts to lay people at a meal invitation is a way of corrupting families (bhikkhus of the group of six were giving flowers, etc. to supporters).

 *Origin:* Ven.
 Upananda exchanges a nicely made robe for a cloak with a wanderer, who later regrets the trade and wants it back.